logo elektroda

 - MicroSD card support with Fat32 file system.

-- Very simple interface in the form of 2 buttons and a status LED.
+- Very simple interface with 2 buttons and status LED.

 - Connectors: USB type C (power supply).
 USB A (power source for speakers), Mini-Jack (audio).